-… to see Chihuly in the Garden for my annual winter trip to the Desert Botanical Garden with Deborah!
-This photo close up of Sapphire Star, 2010, by Dale Chihuly, installed 2013.
+… to see Chihuly in the Garden for my annual winter trip to the Desert Botanical Garden with Deborah.
+This photo is a closeup of Sapphire Star (2010) by artist Dale Chihuly, installed in 2013.

-As you pass through the entry gate, the first of many surprises greets you, here Dale Chihuly, Sapphire Star , 2010, greets visitors.
+As you pass through the entry gate, the first of many surprises greets you.
+Here Chihuly’s Sapphire Star (2010) greets visitors.
 Installed in 2013, the exhibit runs until May 18, 2014.
-Let me just say it is spectacular spectacular!!
+Let me just say it is spectacular.

-Blue Fiori Sun, 2013 sits above a dry wall with Fouquieria splendens (ocotillo) in the background, left; & Euphorbia rigida (gopher plant) in the foreground, left.
+Blue Fiori Sun (2013) sits above a dry wall with Fouquieria splendens (ocotillo) in the background, left; and Euphorbia rigida (gopher plant) in the foreground, left.

-I didn’t get all the proper names of the Chihuly’s, but this one – and a few others – reminded Deb & I of Medusa.
-Red & Yellow blown glass on a single tall post, two of which lined the entry to the choice of trails beyond.
+I didn’t get all the proper names of the Chihuly installations, but this one—and a few others—reminded Deb and I of Medusa.
+Red and yellow blown glass on a single tall post, two of which line the entry to the choice of trails beyond.

-I took a close-up of Chihuly’s Polyvitro Chandelier 2006, in the Succulent Gallery … dig this …
+I took a close-up of Chihuly’s Polyvitro Chandelier (2006) in the Succulent Gallery.

-It’s a skyscraper!
-No, it’s Chihuly’s Polyvitro Chandelier 2006!
-Even before we were standing next to it I was laughing and wanting to have my picture taken with it (sorry, not included)!
+Is it a skyscraper?
+No, it’s Chihuly’s Polyvitro Chandelier (2006).
+Even before we were standing next to it, I was laughing and wanted to have my picture taken with it (sorry, not included).

-But I did get Deb to pose for me next to this beast – just fantastic orange red & yellow twisting blown glass attached to a red post, nestled in there with the cactus & agave.
+But I did get Deb to pose for me next to this beast—fantastic orange, red and yellow twisting blown glass attached to a red post, nestled in with the cactus and agave.

-There were glass balls on the ground amongst the plants as well.
-This yellow & black ball by Chihuly caught my eye.
+There are glass balls on the ground amongst the plants as well.
+This yellow and black ball by Chihuly caught my eye.

-These tall slender spikes, or ‘Reeds’ as they were called, were discovered throughout the garden in a multitude of colours from purple, above, to yellow, green, black & white, and red.
+These tall slender spikes, or “reeds” as they’re called, are discovered throughout the garden in a multitude of colours, from purple to yellow, green, black and white and red.

-The red of Chihuly’s Red Reeds was especially vibrant with the opuntia and saguaro.
+The red of Chihuly’s Red Reeds is especially vibrant amongst the opuntia and saguaro.

-Chihuly Yellow Herons 2007 was especially vibrant in the garden.
-Although I could go on & on …
+Chihuly Yellow Herons (2007) is especially vibrant in the garden.
+Although I could go on and on…

-The fruit of this Ferocactus wislizeni (fishhook barrel cactus) were so beautiful I had to take a close-up.
-In the Entry Garden, near the Chihuly Sapphire Star, 2010.
+The fruit of this Ferocactus wislizeni (fishhook barrel cactus) were so beautiful I had to take a closeup.
+It’s located in the Entry Garden, near the Chihuly Sapphire Star (2010).

-Ferocactus latispinus (Devil’s tongue) is a species of barrel cactus native to the southern United States to central Mexico.
+Ferocactus latispinus (Devil’s tongue) is a species of barrel cactus native to the southern United States and central Mexico.

-Opuntia basilaris (Beavertail pricklypear) is native to the south-west United States.
-Almost puts our native-Ontario opuntia to shame – almost!
+Opuntia basilaris (Beavertail pricklypear) is native to the southwest United States.
+It almost puts our native-Ontario opuntia to shame, almost.

 Last time I visited the Desert Botanical Garden, these three Yucca faxoniana (Faxon yucca) were sporting spectacular flower spikes.

-This Yucca elata (soaptree yucca) was reaching up into that bright blue sky that followed me everywhere while I was in the low desert.
+This Yucca elata (soaptree yucca) was reaching up into that bright blue sky that followed me everywhere in the low desert.
 The weather was as warm (hot some days) there as it was cold here.
-I might add though that it was easily a minimum of 6 degrees centigrade above average winter temperatures.
+I might add, though, that it was easily a minimum of six degrees centigrade above average winter temperatures.